Can miso expire? Storage tips & how to tell when it goes bad

 It’s also unlikely that opened miso will expire, so long as you store it properly.
 The more you open the jar, the more prone it is to microbial contamination and quality degradation.

 Eventually, you might need to throw it away.

-Miso can last long because it will keep on fermenting as long as the package is still sealed.
-It does not even need chemical preservatives.
-Once you open it, miso will start degrading its quality and taste.
+Miso can last long because it’ll keep on fermenting as long as the package is still sealed.
+It doesn’t even need chemical preservatives!

+But once you open it, miso will start degrading in quality and taste.

-In general, you only have three months to keep the miso once you open the package.
+In general, you only have 3 months to keep the miso once you open the package.

 After you open the jar, the miso will start degrading.
 Move it into the fridge to slow down the process.

 Make sure to close it well because even a little bit of air will affect the miso.
 Use a clean and dry spoon every time you scoop out the miso paste to avoid contamination.